 An endocrine-related condition is most common among women aged 60.
-Hypothyroidism is a disorder that affects people through different age groups.
-Since thyroid hormones are not sufficiently developed, these people may experience increased weight, mood disorders and fatigue, amongst other generally affected physical symptoms.
+Hypothyroidism is a disorder that affects people from different age groups.
+Since thyroid hormones are not sufficiently developed, these people may experience increased weight, mood disorders, and fatigue, amongst other generally affected physical symptoms.
 Hormone replacement therapy may help to balance the T3 and T4 level of thyroid hormone in the body and relieve these unpleasant experiences.

 Patients with Thyroid Nodules

 When we age, our thyroid gland also produces excess cells in the form of nodules.
 Typically, these nodules cause no harm, as the majority are harmless thyroid tissue overgrowth.
-They seldom produce symptoms but when they grow large enough, during swallowing, they can cause an awareness of something — HRT can prevent nodules from growing larger.
+They seldom produce symptoms, but when they grow large enough during swallowing, they can cause an awareness of something — HRT can prevent nodules from growing larger.

 Persons with Thyroid Cancer

 The surgical removal of all or part of the thyroid is the preferred option for most people when thyroid development is found to be cancerous.
 This can also reduce or remove the body’s capacity to produce thyroid hormones, thus eliminating cancer.
 Hormone replacement therapy is often used to restore hormones and lead to a good balance.
-The rate of TSH in the body which stops cancers from developing or returning after treatment is also considered to be reducing hormonal therapy.
+The rate of TSH in the body, which stops cancers from developing or returning after treatment, is also considered to be reducing hormonal therapy.
 This can also stop other cancers.
 HRT therapy is recommended for the preservation and prevention of relapse in thyroid cancer patients, both for stable hormone levels.

 Thyroid Hormone Replacement Therapy

 The pharmaceutical market today offers a wide range of thyroid medicines.
 Nevertheless, not all types of thyroid therapy are right to treat any particular condition, and not all patients can withstand it well.
 Traditional thyroid therapy may be highly effective, but some patients have better symptomatic relief with thyroid porcine.
-In a dose specific to your need’s thyroid hormone may also be compounded.
+In a dose specific to your need, thyroid hormone may also be compounded.